Exercises, Whole Health

 3.Two RPE scales are commonly used, the Borg scale (6 to 20) or revised category-ratio scale (0 to 10).

-An example of revised category-ratio scale is below:
+An example of the revised category-ratio scale is below.

 Scale Indicator ValuePerceived Exertion